-Figure 24.
+Figure 21.
 Selecting a language.

 You can finish the wizard earlier and go to the menu of the web-based interface.
 To do this, click the ADVANCED SETTINGS button.
-On the opened page, change the default settings: specify the administrator password in the Admin password field and the name of the wireless network in the 2.4GHz and 5GHz bands in the Network name 2.4GHz (SSID) and Network name 5GHz (SSID) fields correspondingly.
+On the opened page, change the default settings: specify the administrator password in the Admin password and Password confirmation and the name of the wireless network in the 2.4GHz and 5GHz bands in the Network name 2.4 GHz (SSID) and Network name 5 GHz (SSID) fields correspondingly.
 Then click the APPLY button.

-Figure 25.
+Figure 22.
 Changing the default settings.